 Many organizations have adopted or have at least started moving toward Agile development practices abandoning the Waterfall methodology used for so many years.
-The “sprint” approach utilized in Agile development allows organizations to improve time to market for new features and provides a means to accommodate frequent updates to operating systems and regulatory mandates.
+The “sprint” approach utilized in Agile development allows organizations to improve time to market for new features and provides a means of accommodating frequent operating system updates and regulatory mandates.
 Some development shops have evolved into decentralized operations, with developers, testers and QA resources often working remotely (including in offshore locations) as opposed to being huddled together in a single facility.
-These approaches have been undertaken to cope with the rate of change that has resulted from the need to accommodate the increase pace of innovation, the drive for cost containment, and the ongoing pace of mergers and acquisitions.
+An Agile approach helps organizations cope with the rate of change that has resulted from the increased pace of innovation, the drive for cost containment, and the ongoing pace of mergers and acquisitions.

 In many cases, testing standards have not kept pace with this evolution of development principles.
 Many legacy testing processes remain centered on the desktop workstation, which results in many senior testers needing to spend more time running tests than designing them.
 This drag on productivity is further exacerbated by the fact that this type of testing methodology requires access to a model of the ATM-type being tested; ultimately all tests must be run on a physical ATM.
-This limits an organization’s ability to utilize offshore resources, limits collaboration and requires a test pen full of each model of the ATMs an operator wishes to test.
+This limits an organization’s ability to utilize offshore resources, limits collaboration and requires a test lab filled with every ATM model a fleet owner wishes to test.

-The variety of ATM functionality can further compromise efficiencies when using traditional desktop ATM testing tools.
+The variety of ATM functionality further compromises efficiency when organizations use traditional desktop ATM testing tools.
 For some segments of society, the appetite for cash can be effectively served by the barebones “cash and dash” ATM models often found at convenience stores.
 On the other end of the spectrum are the customers accustomed to the highly sophisticated, full-service machines (offering bill payment and other features).

 Technology Surpassing Traditional Testing